vladinator1000/prisma-template/README.md

 ## Testing philosophy

-The tests are separated into unit and integration, because we can avoid running the integration tests if the unit tests fail.

 To run the unit tests:
 `npm run test`

 To run the integration tests:
 `npm run itest`

+The tests are separated into unit and integration.
+By separating them, we can have shorter continuous integration runs by avoid running the integration tests if the unit tests fail.

 Integration tests should be able to run in any order and should not depend on existing data in the database.
 Every integration test should set up its own prerequisites and clean up after itself so that the next integration test can have a clean environment to run in.